Is AI Infrastructure Overbuilt? An Operator's View on the $100B Gamble

 Ignore the first group.
 Listen to the second.

 We need more moonshots.
 We need massive clusters.
 We need to guide AI infrastructure investment toward projects that can actually survive contact with reality.
+But we need to do it on solid ground, not on a bubble of cheap money and bad math.

 Dream without limits.
 Build with discipline.